open-contracting/ocdskit/README.rst

     ocdskit --help

 Most ``ocdskit`` tools accept JSON data from standard input.
-To report on a remote file:
+To process a remote file:

 ::

     curl <url> | ocdskit <command>

-To report on a local file:
+To process a local file:

 ::